TN Visa Control Systems Engineer Jobs

 How does TN compare to H-1B for Control Systems Engineers?

 TN has no lottery, no annual cap for Canadians, and no multi-year wait.
 A Canadian engineer can enter on TN the same day at the border if documents are in order.
-H-1B requires employer sponsorship months in advance, lottery selection, and USCIS adjudication.
-For Control Systems Engineers with a qualifying Canadian or Mexican citizenship, TN is faster and more predictable than the H-1B process in nearly every practical scenario.
+H-1B visa requires employer sponsorship months in advance, lottery selection, and USCIS adjudication.
+For Control Systems Engineers with a qualifying Canadian or Mexican citizenship, TN is faster and more predictable than the H-1B visa process in nearly every practical scenario.

 What does my employer actually need to provide for TN sponsorship?